retched/ZC-USPSRestful/README.md

 ## Contributions

-Contributions are welcomed.
+Contributions are welcome.
 I try to follow the GitHub flow with regards to the process of resolving issues.
 For more details, you should check out the [CONTRIBUTING.md](.github/CONTRIBUTING.md) document before making the contribution..

 ## Frequently Asked Questions